satishdevops777/Devops/Git.md

 - **`git rebase <branch>`**: Applies your changes on top of another branch.
 - **`git rebase -i <commit>`**: Starts an interactive rebase from the specified commit.
+- git rebase reapplies commits on top of another branch to create a linear history.
+It’s commonly used to update feature branches with the latest main branch before merging.
 ---

 ## Cherry Picking